axel-legue/BakingApp/README.md

 ## Why this Project

-For create and implement an app where i will be responsible for the design and planning steps i need to take to create an a prouction-ready app.
+For create and implement an app where i will be responsible for the design and planning steps i need to take to create an a production-ready app.

 ## What Will I Learn?
 Through this project, i will: